-- the UK at the forefront of innovative social and economic research
+- to bring the UK at the forefront of innovative social and economic research

-- intelligent research to benefit society and quality of life
+- to support intelligent research to benefit society and quality of life

-and we have clear values which govern how we work towards those aims.
+and we had clear values which governed how we worked towards those aims.

-Researchers are trained and accredited, and research projects go through an approvals process before researchers can access de-identified data.
+Researchers have to be trained and research projects go through an approvals process before researchers can access de-identified data.
 Research proposals must receive a favourable ethical review, either from an academic Ethical Review Board or the National Statistician's Data Ethics Advisory Committee.

 The Approvals Panel assesses all projects for ethics, feasibility, privacy, public benefit and scientific merit.

 The Administrative Data Research Centres and the Administrative Data Service are led by different universities across the UK.
 The Network is: